veronicachelu/veronicachelu.github.io/content/authors/admin/_index.md

   earthling 🪐 | hooooman 👽 | occasionally plant 🌱

+quote_title: |-
+  👁️‍🗨️ favorite piece of contemplative wisdom 👁️‍🗨️

 quote: |-
   _____
   "If your mind is empty...it is open to everything.
   </br>
   In the beginner’s mind there are many possibilities, but in the expert’s mind there are few."

-  ---Shunryu Suzuki in "Zen Mind, Beginner’s Mind"
+  ---Shunryu Suzuki, "Zen Mind, Beginner’s Mind"

 other:  |-
    <i style="color:#00a8e8;">Ph.D candidate</i>